-Not Applicable No Yes 2.4.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage × 2.4.1.2 Convention on Biological Diversity (CBD) × 2.4.1.3 Convention on International Trade in Endangered Species in Wild Flora and Fauna (CITES) × 2.4.1.4 Convention on the Conservation of Migratory Species of Wild Animals (CMS) × 2.4.1.5 Convention on Wetlands of International Importance (Ramsar Convention) × 2.4.1.6 International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) × 2.4.1.7 International Plant Protection Convention (IPPC) × 2.4.1.8 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.9 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.10 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property × 2.4.1.11 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.4.1.12 2003 Convention for the Safeguarding of the Intangible Cultural Heritage × 2.4.1.13 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions × 2.4.1.14 Man and the Biosphere Programme × 2.4.1.15 Global Geoparks ×
+Not Applicable No Yes 2.4.1.1 Convention Concerning the Protection of the World Cultural and Natural Heritage × 2.4.1.2 Convention on Biological Diversity (CBD) × 2.4.1.3 Convention on International Trade in Endangered Species in Wild Flora and Fauna (CITES) × 2.4.1.4 Convention on the Conservation of Migratory Species of Wild Animals (CMS) 2.4.1.5 Convention on Wetlands of International Importance (Ramsar Convention) 2.4.1.6 International Treaty on Plant Genetic Resources for Food and Agriculture (ITPGRFA) ×

+2.4.1.7 International Plant Protection Convention (IPPC) 4 × 2.4.1.8 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.9 Second Protocol to the 1954 Hague Convention for the Protection of Cultural Property in the Event of Armed Conflict × 2.4.1.10 1970 Convention on the Means of Prohibiting and Preventing the Illicit Import, Export and Transfer of Ownership of Cultural Property × 2.4.1.11 2001 Convention on the Protection of the Underwater Cultural Heritage × 2.4.1.12 2003 Convention for the Safeguarding of the Intangible Cultural Heritage × 2.4.1.13 2005 Convention on the Protection and Promotion of the Diversity of Cultural Expressions 4 × 2.4.1.14 Man and the Biosphere Programme 3 × 2.4.1.15 Global Geoparks 4 ×
-2.4.2 - Please comment, if applicable, on the communication between the World Heritage Focal Point and the Focal Points of the other Convention(s)/programme(s):

-Natural heritage: Ministry of the Environment leads a working group on international biodiversity issues in which bd MEA focal points participate.

-2.4.3 - Are World Heritage Focal Points involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage?

-2.4.4 - Are World Heritage Focal Points involved in the revision and implementation of national cultural heritage strategies, policies and action plans, beyond specific issues related to World Heritage?

-2.5.
-UNESCO Recommendations

-2.5.1 - Is your State Party using the provisions of the 1972 Recommendation and the 2011 Recommendation to set policies or strategies for the protection of cultural and natural heritage?
+- 2.4.2 Please comment, if applicable, on the communication between the World Heritage Focal Point and the Focal Points of the other Convention(s)/programme(s): - 2.4.3 Are World Heritage Focal Points involved in the revision and implementation of national natural heritage strategies, policies and action plans, beyond specific issues related to World Heritage? - 2.4.4 Are World Heritage Focal Points involved in the revision and implementation of national cultural heritage strategies, policies and action plans, beyond specific issues related to World Heritage? - 2.5.
+UNESCO Recommendations - 2.5.1 Is your State Party using the provisions of the 1972 Recommendation and the 2011 Recommendation to set policies or strategies for the protection of cultural and natural heritage?